Kn4ughty/GlowCat/README.md

 # Notice
+> ![WARNING]
-This is not going to be maintaned anymore not that anyone was using it but yeah.
+> This is not going to be maintaned anymore not that anyone was using it but yeah.
 I have made a new theme that is much much better avaiable [here](https://github.com/Kn4ughty/Nori/tree/main)

 ## About
 This is a theme designed to be lightweight and simple, preserving the orginal look of discord while adding new graphical effects and a smoother colour pallet.
 With perfomance as the primary goal, this theme should not impact your discord speed while improving the experience.